firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 - Which security invariants we expect are satisfied against that adversary (and all weaker ones).
 If one of these are false, then it's a security bug.
+If a user is relying on a security invariant that's not in the threat model, then that's also considered a security bug.
 - Known weakneses: Which security invariants we know are *not* satisfied against that adversary (and all stronger ones).
 If a user does not understand one of these weakneses, then that is a security problem in the app's